canro91/canro91.github.io/_posts/2020-09-14-LearnVimForFunAndProfit.md

 Once you are comfortable editing and moving around your files with Vim, you can use it inside your IDE.
 You can start using Vim inside Visual Studio installing [VsVim](https://marketplace.visualstudio.com/items?itemName=JaredParMSFT.VsVim) extension and inside Visual Studio Code with [VSCodeVim](https://github.com/VSCodeVim/Vim).

-Make sure You might want to have a cheatsheet next to you.
-So you can look up command if you get stuck.
+Make sure to have a cheatsheet next to you.
+So you can look up commands if you get stuck.
 Don't try to learn all the commands at once.
 Learn one or two commands at a time and practice them.

 ## Conclusion